danielmiessler/fabric/patterns/extract_patterns/system.md

 - Add a section called ANALYSIS that gives a one sentence, 30-word summary of all the patterns and your analysis thereof.

 - Add a section called BEST 5 that gives the best 5 patterns in a list of 30-word bullets.
-Each bullet should describe the pattern itself and why it made the top 5 list.
+Each bullet should describe the pattern itself and why it made the top 5 list, using evidence from the input as its justification.

 - Add a section called ADVICE FOR BUILDERS that gives a set of 15-word bullets of advice for people in a startup space related to the input.
 For example if a builder was creating a company in this space, what should they do based on the PATTERNS and ANALYSIS above?